 If we make a semantic shift from a vocabulary of shared values, norms, or morality to expectational structures, we can temporalize the process.
 A norm is simply what is expected; it tells us what to expect next, whether we’re dealing with a conversation (in an interactional system) or society in general.

 In a political context, in trying to shape collective or cultural memory, the nation-state hopes to create suitable expectational structures.
 It wants to control what registers as a surprise or “news.”
 In terms of narrative, a state promotes a national narrative as a means of reproducing the imagined nation.
 Any narrative establishes expectations.
 If we are drawn into a narrative, we start to care what comes next (we are affected), and as we read or listen to the narrative, we are building expectations for what comes next.
 This is also how everyday conversation works.
 If we didn’t have an expectation for what comes next in a conversation, we would have no way of registering surprise or knowing if the conversation diverges from its course, because there would be no expected course for the conversation diverge from.

 Politically, governments tend to lose support when the expectations they establish run up against too many surprises, or in other words, when there’s a sense of inconsistency, unpredictability, or chaos.
 The consistency tests then do not support the expectational structures promoted by the government.

-Norms are expected even when they are not anticipated.
+A key point is that norms are expected even when they are not anticipated.
+Expectation and anticipation are not the same thing.
 For instance, even if we know a person well and anticipate that he will lie to us, we nonetheless expect him to tell the truth because otherwise we could not engage in communication with that person at all.
 Similarly, we cannot play or watch a game unless we expect the rules to be followed, even if we anticipate that there will be many rule infractions and penalties.
 We wouldn’t even notice the infractions if we didn’t expect the rules to be followed.